AugustinJose1221/SignalProcessingToolkit/README.md

 # SignalProcessingToolkit
-A C library for your complex signal processing needs
+A C library for your complex signal processing needs.
+This repository uses Conventional Commits while contributing.